nuxt/website-v2/content/en/blog/creating-a-nuxt-moudule.md

 </base-alert>

 We can now set a const of `options` equal to the options from the ngrok property of our `nuxt.config.js` or equal to an empty object incase we don't define any options.
-We also add a const of `token` equal to the `NGROK_TOKEN` from our `.env` file or `options.authtoken` which is the same as `nuxt.options.ngrok.authtoken`, incase this value was defined directly in our `ngrok` property in the our `nuxt.config.js`.
+We also add a const of `authtoken` equal to the `NGROK_TOKEN` from our `.env` file or `options.authtoken` which is the same as `nuxt.options.ngrok.authtoken`, incase this value was defined directly in our `ngrok` property in the our `nuxt.config.js`.

 We can then await the ngrok authtoken passing in the token value.